foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 1. Enable Offline Update support, i.e. add ``aklite-offline`` to ``PACKAGECONFIG`` of ``aktualizr``.
 For example:

-    .. prompt:: text
+    .. prompt:: bash

         cat meta-subscriber-overrides.git/recipes-sota/aktualizr/aktualizr_%.bbappend
         PACKAGECONFIG:append = " aklite-offline"
 2. Enable :ref:`ug-container-preloading` if you would like to update ``Compose Apps`` along with rootfs (aka ostree).

 3. Ensure that :ref:`TUF keys are taken offline <ref-offline-keys>`.
-If they are not, then do it.

 4. Build an LmP image and flash it onto a target device or update the device with the image via OTA.

 Obtaining Offline Update Content
 --------------------------------

-Once the prerequisites are met, download the offline update content from the FoundriesFactory to some medium, e.g., a USB drive, which can be attached to a target device.
+First download the offline update content from your Factory to an install medium which can be attached to the target device.
 The offline update content consists of:

 1. `TUF metadata`_;